MoralisWeb3/docs/docs/03-authentication-api/evm/overview.md

 Auth API allows your user to authenticate and verify signed messages with their web3 wallets when using your dapp.
 Built accordingly to the [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361) standard, enables your user to do off-chain authentication with their EVM or Solana-compatible wallets to establish user sessions with your dapp.

+## What are the benefits of the Auth API?

+We developed the Auth API to simplify the process of managing different wallets and blockchain networks when building the backend for moralis.com.

+With the Auth API, every user is assigned a unique `profileId`, regardless of which wallet or blockchain they use to log in.

+This approach allows us to design a backend where users are identified by their `profileId`, making it easier to add support for additional blockchains and wallets without modifying the backend.

+If your application needs to support multiple blockchains and wallets, the Auth API could be a valuable solution.

 ## Auth API Features

 The Auth API provides out-of-the-box all the necessary APIs you need to authenticate your user wallet to your dapp, which includes: